 You can export data from Cleeng ChurnIQ to third-party tools using Data Export.
-To access the Data Export, go to the Admin & Tools section of your ChurnIQ dashboard (in your main navigation, on the left-hand side), and choose one of the reports under the Data Export in the left menu: User Report, Subscription Report, Pass Report, Transactions Report, Refunds Report.
+To access the Data Export, go to the Admin & Tools section of your ChurnIQ dashboard (in your main navigation, on the left-hand side), and choose one of the reports under the Data Export in the left menu: User Report, Subscription Report, Pass Report, Transactions Report, Refunds Report, Gift Report.

 Choose the kind of data you would like to export by going to the relevant report and follow the steps below.

 Step 1: Choosing a data destination

 To set up the data export, click the gear icon beneath your user profile icon.

 This opens the data export assistant.
 From here you can define where this data export should go, and what format it should have.
 You can simply email this data to yourself or others.
 Alternatively, you can export the data to the following destinations:

 Step 2: Define the file format that should be exported

 Having selected the data destination, next you should decide which format you want the export file to have.
 The available options will depend upon the export destination you select.
 For example, an email export will support the following formats:

 - Simple data table